What is a Transit Cable?

 The First Insulated Cables?

 Wire and cable have gone through many different stages throughout its existence.
 The first insulation that was used on a copper conductor was by Edison himself.
 Edison used asphaltum with linseed oil, beeswax, and paraffin to insulate a copper wire mounted inside an iron pipe.
 Typically, wire and cable were uninsulated copper conductors, which were very similar to uninsulated bus wire.
-These types of cables were common in the 1880s of NYC.
+These types of cables were common in the 1880s in NYC.

-1890 = Mass impregnated paper insulation used in cable and voltage ratings increased to 10kv.
+1890 = Mass-impregnated paper insulation used in cable and voltage ratings increased to 10kv.

 1906 = Armoured cables were invented.
-Flexible sheathing with two cloth-covered and rubber insulated conductors.
+Flexible sheathing with two cloth-covered and rubber-insulated conductors.

 1930 = PVC trials start in Germany.
-By the end of the second world war, there was a wide variety of synthetic rubbers available.
+By the end of the Second World War, there was a wide variety of synthetic rubbers available.

-1970 = XLPE becomes viable insulation that's able to replace paper insulated cables in medium voltage cables.
+1970 = XLPE becomes viable insulation that's able to replace paper-insulated cables in medium voltage cables.

 Transit cable applications cover everything in the public sector:

 There are quite a few different types of cables in the transportation industry, and not all of them are designated for public spaces.
-Most of these products are used in the standard automobiles.
+Most of these products are used in standard automobiles.
 In North America, many industry approvals and specifications must be met to be legally certified for specific applications.
 As seen in the timeline above, the LSZH cables were designed in the 1980s to combat the poisonous and noxious gases released from specific materials.
 Since its creation, multiple movements worldwide have shifted to make transit applications safer and more environmentally friendly.
-Some of these more commonly known government regulations are the RoHS (Restriction of Hazardous Substances), WEEE (Waste Electrical and Electronic Equipment) and the GPSSI (Japan Green Procurement Survey Standardization Initiative).
+Some of these more commonly known government regulations are the RoHS (Restriction of Hazardous Substances), WEEE (Waste Electrical and Electronic Equipment), and the GPSSI (Japan Green Procurement Survey Standardization Initiative).